-In 1946 Dr. Montessori worked with Phoebe Child and Margaret Homfray (pioneers of the Montessori Method of children’s education and co-founders of the Montessori World Educational Institute) to start an English Montessori teacher training program, which later become St. Nicholas Training Centre for the Montessori Method of Education.
+In 1946 Dr. Montessori worked with Phoebe Child and Margaret Homfray (pioneers of the Montessori Method of children’s education and co-founders of the Montessori World Educational Institute) to start an English Montessori teacher training program, which later became St. Nicholas Training Centre for the Montessori Method of Education.
 This is where Imogen completed her Montessori training, and her certificate was signed by Dr. Maria Montessori herself.

-Miriam, a public school first grade teacher looking for inspiration, visited a Montessori school in Atlanta at Imogen’s suggestion and was thrilled with what she found.
+Miriam, a public school first-grade teacher looking for inspiration, visited a Montessori school in Atlanta at Imogen’s suggestion and was thrilled with what she found.
 She decided to take her Montessori teacher training, and since it was not readily available in town, took the correspondence course from the St. Nicholas Training Centre alongside her internship at the new school.

 The Early Years